-If the Ring app is telling you that you entered the wrong password, but you're pretty sure that you entered the right one, don't worry, an incorrectly entered wifi password is the most common cause of a failed setup.
+An incorrectly entered wifi password is the most common cause of a failed setup.
+If the Ring app is telling you that you entered the wrong password, but you're pretty sure that you entered the right one, here are a few things to remember.

 - Wifi passwords are case sensitive.
-Be sure you're using the correct capital letters in the correct places when you enter your password.
+Make sure you're using the correct capital letters in the correct places when you enter your password.

 - If you haven't changed your wifi password when since your router was installed, you can often find your default password on a sticker on the underside of your router.

 - You can verify that you are using the correct password by connecting other devices to your wifi network using the same password.

 Also ensure that you are connecting to the correct network if you have more than one, or if you have a wifi extender in your home.

 If your wifi password contains any special non alpha-numeric characters (such as *,@,$, or #), these can occasionally cause issues during the initial installation of your device.